Quantum State Tomography for Matrix Product Density Operators: Introduction

 An MPO consists of $nd^2$ matrices each with dimension at most $\ol r\times \ol r$.
-The matrix dimension $\ol r$ is more often called the bond dimension, or the rank of the MPO (see \Cref{sec:MPO} for the detailed description of MPO).
-The MPO is also mathematically equivalent to the tensor train (TT) used for compact representation of large tensors \cite{Oseledets11}.
-Assuming the bond dimension $\ol r$ is finite, the MPO contains a number of parameters that scales only linearly with the number of qudits, and is thus a very efficient representation.
+The matrix dimension $\ol r$ is more often called the bond dimension, or the rank of the MPO (see \Cref{sec:MPO} for a detailed description of MPO).
+MPOs that represent physical quantum states are also called matrix product density operators (MPDO).
+An MPO is also mathematically equivalent to a tensor train (TT) used for compact representation of large tensors \cite{Oseledets11}.
+Assuming the bond dimension $\ol r$ is a constant, the MPO contains a number of parameters that scales only linearly with the number of qudits, and is thus a very efficient representation.
 Nevertheless, such an efficient representation does not guarantee that the number of state copies required for QST is also small.
 In fact, for a general MPO state with bond dimension $\ol r$, there exists no known QST method that guarantees a required number of state copies that scales polynomially with the number of qubits \cite{baumgratz2013scalable,lidiak2022quantum}.
 This is in contrast to an MPS state (a pure state with a compact representation using $nd$ matrices), where such a guarantee exists for almost all physical MPS states \cite{cramer2010efficient,lanyon2017efficient,wang2020scalable,verstraete2004matrix,pirvu2010matrix,werner2016positive,jarkovsky2020efficient}.
 Therefore, we ask the following main question: